MancoCarlo/MultiplayerGame_Santorini/README.md

 #### **Execution of the JAR**

-To run the jar just go to the folder containing the jar and run the following command:
+To run the jar just download the repository and go under the folder containing the jar and run the following command:

 java -jar santorini.jar